multiverse-os/uput/README.md

 consistent with other functionality.

-A few other libraries like ozzo prefers a **Schema based** *(sometimes called rules)* which is implemented by defining a schema separate from the struct.
+A few other libraries like ozzo prefers a **Schema based** *(sometimes called rules)* which is implemented by defining a schema "validate"-er type separate from any one specific struct.

-Each methodology has benefits and because of this, each methodology is implemented as sub-packages, allowing the developer to choose one or both methods.
+Each methodology has benefits and because of this, to avoid being too opinionated, each methodology is implemented as sub-packages, allowing the developer to choose one or both methods.

 ## Transformations